Get to know Edvest 529

 With Edvest 529, you have full control over how to use your funds.
 Here are the wide variety of qualified education expenses that can support your child in any path they choose to take:

-• Pay for apprenticeship expenses—apprenticeship programs must be registered and certified with the Secretary of Labor under the National Apprenticeship Act.3
+- Pay for apprenticeship expenses—apprenticeship programs must be registered and certified with the Secretary of Labor under the National Apprenticeship Act.3 For more information on using 529s for apprenticeships, click here.

 Funds can also be used in two other helpful ways: